-ROAD - Electronic submission of USF Health Report of Outside Activity Form and USF Use of Equipment, Facilities and Services Form
+Login to ROAD for electronic submission of USF Health Report of Outside Activity Form and USF Use of Equipment, Facilities and Services Forms

 Presents and discusses circumstances which can create real or perceived conflicts of commitment and conflicts of interest.
 Defines key terms.
 Details substantive prohibitions and restrictions.
 Describes the procedures for disclosing financial and other interests, reviewing disclosures, reporting information to other agencies, implementing the policy, appealing decisions concerning the policy, and sanctioning non-compliance with the policy.
 Establishes requirements for ongoing certifications and financial disclosures.
 Specifies special restrictions on human subjects research.

 This policy relates to conflicts of interest and conflicts of commitment and applies to all USF Health officers, faculty, staff, students and committee members involved in the academic, clerical or managerial mission of the University ("Health-Affiliated Individuals").
 The purpose of this policy is to assist Health-Affiliated Individuals in avoiding both actual and apparent conflicts of commitment or interest between his or her University obligations and his or her private interests.
 Every Health-Affiliated Individual has an obligation to become familiar with, and abide by, the provisions of this policy.